 February 5th: 6pm – 9pm

 February 26th: 6pm – 9pm

 March 12th: 6pm – 9pm

 Applications for San Francisco Suicide Prevention volunteer spots can be filled out online here

 Please make sure you include your current resume and that you familiarize yourself with all of the requirements and responsibilities related to being a hotline volunteer before applying.

 - Most of your questions will be answered here, so please take a moment and read everything below.
 Individuals interested in joining our Crisis Line/ Chat Service Volunteer Program must complete the application, add their resume’ and complete the training requirements addressed in the following Q&A.

 - Before contacting us, please be sure that you can attend our scheduled dates for training.
 If you can’t make it to all the trainings, maybe we can meet you during the next round.

 Please be patient as we process all submitted applications.
-We will contact you beginning in late November if we would like to interview you.
+We will contact you beginning in December if we would like to interview you.